 Irina Oberman Khagi joined Smith Anderson in 2016.
-She practices in the areas of Intellectual Property, Technology Contracting and Licensing, Intellectual Property Litigation and Commercial Litigation.
-Irina has experience in asserting and defending claims of patent, trademark and copyright infringement.
-Irina also has experience advising clients in partnering, patent and technology licensing, research and development collaborations, and other strategic transactions.
+She practices in the areas of Intellectual Property, Technology Contracting and Licensing, and Data Use, Privacy and Security.
+Irina has experience advising clients in partnering, patent and technology licensing, research and development collaborations, and other strategic transactions.
 As part of her intellectual property practice, she also assists clients with protecting their intellectual property by prosecuting trademark registration applications before the United States Patent and Trademark Office.

-Prior to joining Smith Anderson, Irina was a litigation associate in a large Boston-based law firm.
+Prior to joining Smith Anderson, Irina was an associate attorney in a large Boston-based law firm.
 Prior to that, Irina was a law clerk to the honorable Judge Timothy Tymkovich, United States Court of Appeals for the Tenth Circuit in Denver, Colorado.

 Honors & Awards

 - Editor-in-Chief, Harvard Journal of Law & Public Policy, Volume 36

 - Online Digest Contributor and Editor, Harvard Journal of Law and Technology, 2010-2011

 - Advised an international health care group in an agreement to acquire worldwide patent rights and related intellectual property for two cardiovascular drugs from a world leader in biopharmaceutical business.